We answer questions and provide impartial, independent perspectives on public K-12 school issues.

 - Any member of the public may request information or support for an issue involving a public K-12 student in Washington who is currently enrolled or or eligible to be enrolled in or receive services.

 - We will receive concerns in any language by phone, online, fax, or mail.

-- Ombuds work primarily by phone, phone conferencing or video conferencing and are usually unable to attend meetings in person.
+- Ombuds work primarily by phone, phone conferencing or video conferencing and rarely attend meetings in person.

 - OEO does not replace existing public school complaint systems, or local, state, and federal grievance or appeal procedures, and does not provide legal advice or representation.
 We encourage families, schools, and communities to resolve their concerns at the lowest levels possible.